Judslat/P3P-Flash-tool/README.md

 all the files are virus free but feel free to scan them.

 V2 image layout changed and a buymeacoffee link added.
+ADDED NEW BLUE SCREENS AND TIDIED UP THE BOXES